Welcome to

 Context

-Several features are available only if Advanced Mode is enabled for your domain.
-These features require more technical knowledge and are recommended for use only by experienced users of Migration App.
+Certain features are accessible exclusively when Advanced Mode is enabled for a domain.
+These features are intended for use by experienced Migration App users and require a higher level of technical expertise.

 Enabling Advanced Mode

-Before you can access the Advanced Mode features in Migration App, you must have Advanced Mode enabled for your domain.
-To do this, submit a ticket to support@egnyte.com to request a Settings Update.
-This process can take up to two full business days to be implemented.
+To gain access to Advanced Mode features in Migration App, Advanced Mode must be activated for the domain.
+This can be done by submitting a request to support@egnyte.com for a Settings Update.
+Note that this process may take up to two business days to complete.

 Features Available in Advanced Mode